Collective or Class Actions and Claims Aggregation in the EU: the Claimant’s Perspective

-Although actions for damages resulting from the infringement of EU competition law are increasingly brought before the courts of virtually all EU jurisdictions (e.g., in the Trucks cartel case), claimants for the moment still seem to prefer certain jurisdictions; for example, the Netherlands, Germany and the United Kingdom.
+Although actions for damages resulting from the infringement of EU competition law are increasingly brought before the courts of virtually all EU jurisdictions (e.g., in the Trucks cartel case), claimants still seem to prefer certain jurisdictions, for example, the Netherlands, Germany and the United Kingdom.

 The factors to be considered in the choice of forum are manifold.
 Existing procedural law differences between the EU Member States are significant, while the consequences of the choice are far-reaching.
 Only at first glance the answer looks simple, when a claimant is asked to ‘exercise that option in a manner he considers most suitable and advantageous’.

 The following factors are regularly decisive when enforcing aggregated claims: